sjasthi/python101/README.md

 7. Lists and Tuples
 8. More About Strings
 9. Dictionaries and Sets
-10.Classes and Object-Oriented Programming 11.Inheritance
+10. Classes and Object-Oriented Programming
-12.Recursion
+11. Inheritance
+12. Recursion
-13.GUI Programming
+13. GUI Programming